sonyakkmas/database-auca/course_project/tables.md

 ### `drug_categories`
 **What it is:**
-High-level classification of drugs (e.g. “Antibiotic”, “Analgesic”).
+High-level classification of drugs (e.g. Antibiotic, Analgesic).

 **Why it’s needed:**
-- Helps organize drug catalog.
+- Organizes the drug catalog.
-- Useful for reporting and filtering (“show all antibiotics”, category-wise stock).
+- Useful for filters and category-based reports.

 ---

 ### `drug_forms`
 **What it is:**
-Forms in which drugs are available (tablet, capsule, syrup, injection, cream).
+Drug forms (tablet, capsule, syrup, injection, etc.).

 **Why it’s needed:**
-- Each drug row references one form.
+- Each drug points to a single form.
-- Useful for dosage, stock, and display (“Paracetamol 500 mg tablet”).
+- Important for dosage and packaging.

 ---

 ### `manufacturers`
 **What it is:**
-Companies that produce drugs (pharmaceutical manufacturers).
+Pharmaceutical manufacturers.

 **Why it’s needed:**
-- Some drugs can come from multiple manufacturers.
-- Needed for traceability, quality recalls, and supplier relationships.
+- For traceability and quality issues.
+- A manufacturer can produce many drugs.

 ---

 ### `drug_manufacturers`
 **What it is:**
-Bridge table linking `drugs` and `manufacturers` (many-to-many).
+Bridge table between `drugs` and `manufacturers`.

 **Why it’s needed:**
-- One drug may be produced by multiple manufacturers.
+- One drug can be produced by multiple manufacturers.
-- One manufacturer produces many drugs.
-- Supports per-manufacturer product codes if needed.
+- Stores optional `product_code` per manufacturer–drug combination.

 ---

 ### `drugs`
 **What it is:**
-Central catalog of all products the pharmacy manages (medicines, sometimes non-drug items).
+Central catalog of all products managed by the pharmacy.

 **Why it’s needed:**
-- Everything else references this: inventory, prescriptions, sales, pricing.
-- Stores key attributes: name, generic name, category, form, strength, unit, flags like `is_controlled` or `is_refrigerated`.
+- Almost every other table references `drugs`.
+- Holds key clinical and logistical attributes of each product.

 ---

-## 5. Inventory: Batches & Movement
+## 5. Inventory & Stock Control

-### `inventory_batches` (sometimes referenced as `batches`)
+### `transaction_types`
 **What it is:**
-Each row represents a **specific batch** of a drug in a particular branch/storage area.
+Lookup table listing different kinds of stock transactions (e.g. *PURCHASE*, *SALE*, *ADJUSTMENT*).

 **Why it’s needed:**
-- Batches have expiry dates and batch numbers.
-- Pharmacies must know which batch was given to which patient (for recalls).
-- Allows per-branch, per-batch stock management.
+- Normalizes transaction types instead of hard-coding text.
+- Makes reports easier (group by transaction type).

 ---

-### `stock_transactions`
+### `inventory_batches`
 **What it is:**
-History of all stock movements (like a “bank statement” for inventory).

-Each row = one stock change:
-- purchase received
-- sale/dispense
-- transfer in/out
-- write-off / disposal
-- manual adjustment, etc.
+Each row is a **specific batch** of a drug in a specific storage area.

 **Why it’s needed:**
-- To calculate current stock from all past movements.
-- For audit trail: see who did what, when, and why.
-- Supports reporting like “total usage of drug X last month”.
+- Batches have expiry dates and batch numbers.
+- Needed for recalls and expiry management.
+- Branch is implied through the storage area.

 ---

-### `stock_adjustments`
+### `stock_transactions`
 **What it is:**
-Records the **official corrections** when the system quantity is wrong and must be updated.
+History of every change in stock for a batch.

 **Why it’s needed:**
-- When a stock count reveals differences (lost, damaged, counting error).
-- Keeps a record of: old quantity, new quantity, reason, and approval user.
-- Often tied to a corresponding `stock_transactions` row for the numerical change.
+- Lets you calculate current stock by summing movements.
+- Provides an audit trail of who changed stock and why.

 ---

 ### `stock_counts`
 **What it is:**
-A stocktaking session.
-Example: “2025-12 end-of-month count for Branch 1”.
+A stocktaking session at a branch (e.g. monthly stock count).

 **Why it’s needed:**
-- Groups all counted items (`stock_count_items`) into one event.
+- Groups physical counts into a single event.
-- Stores who performed the count and when.
-- Necessary for audit and process control.
+- Used to compare system vs actual stock.

 ---

 ### `stock_count_items`
 **What it is:**
-Details of what was counted in a stock count (per drug / batch).
+Per-batch results for a given stock count session.

 **Why it’s needed:**
-- Compares **system quantity** vs **physically counted quantity**.
-- Basis for deciding if `stock_adjustments` are needed.
-- Allows analysis: which drugs frequently have discrepancies.
+- Shows discrepancies between expected and counted stock.
+- Forms the basis for stock adjustments.

+---

+### `stock_adjustment_reasons`
+**What it is:**
+Lookup table listing reasons for stock adjustments (e.g. *Damage*, *Theft*).

+**Why it’s needed:**
+- Standardizes reasons for non-transactional stock changes.
+- Makes reporting by reason possible.

+---

+### `stock_adjustments`
+**What it is:**
+Official corrections to the quantity of a batch.

+**Why it’s needed:**
+- Records manual corrections with reason and approver.
+- Usually linked to corresponding `stock_transactions` entries.

 ---